Those Two Actors

 - Jordan Chan and Anita Yuen have a played a couple in at least 8 Hong Kong films.

-- The movie America's Sweethearts revolves around this trope, being centered around a romantically involved movie star couple (played by John Cusack and Catherine-Zeta Jones) that starred in several successful movies before suddenly splitting up, forcing their publicist to maintain the illusion to promote their latest movie.
+- In-universe: Americas Sweethearts is centered around a romantically involved movie star couple (played by John Cusack and Catherine Zeta Jones) that starred in several successful movies before suddenly splitting up, forcing their publicist to maintain the illusion to promote their latest movie.

 - Woody Harrelson and Wesley Snipes, in White Men Can't Jump and then Money Train.
 Jennifer Lopez stood in for Rosie Perez.